 Daniel joined Watsi on May 20th, 2013.
-Four years ago, Daniel became the 2433rd member to automatically support a new Watsi patient every month.
-Since then, 3,523 more people have become monthly donors!
-Daniel's most recent donation traveled 8,700 miles to support Ibrahim, a 15-year-old student from Tanzania, to fund surgery to treat his hydrocephalus condition.
+Seven years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Daniel's most recent donation traveled 8,600 miles to support Mar, a 56-year-old woman residing in a refugee camp from Thailand, to fund hernia repair surgery.